Quantum spatial best-arm identification via quantum walks: Abstract

 \section{Abstract}

 Quantum reinforcement learning has emerged as a framework combining quantum computation with sequential decision-making, and applications to the multi-armed bandit (MAB) problem have been reported.
-The graph bandit problem extends the MAB setting by introducing spatial constraints, yet quantum approaches remain limited.
-We propose a quantum algorithm for best-arm identification in graph bandits, termed \textit{Quantum Spatial Best-Arm Identification} (QSBAI).
-The method employs quantum walks to encode superpositions over graph-constrained actions, extending amplitude amplification and generalizing the Quantum BAI algorithm via Szegedy’s walk framework.
-This establishes a link between Grover-type search and reinforcement learning tasks with structural restrictions.
-We analyze complete and bipartite graphs, deriving the maximal success probability of identifying the best arm and the time step at which it is achieved.
-Our results highlight the potential of quantum walks to accelerate exploration in constrained environments and extend the applicability of quantum algorithms for decision-making.
+The graph bandit problem extends the MAB setting by introducing spatial constraints, where the accessibility of arms is restricted by graph connectivity, yet quantum approaches to this setting remain limited.
+In this paper, we formulate best-arm identification in graph bandits and propose a quantum algorithmic framework, termed \textit{Quantum Spatial Best-Arm Identification} (QSBAI), which is applicable to general graph structures.
+This framework uses quantum walks to encode superpositions over graph-constrained actions, thereby extending amplitude amplification and generalizing the quantum BAI algorithm via Szegedy's walk framework.
+We focus our theoretical analysis on complete and bipartite graphs, deriving the maximal success probability of identifying the best arm and the time step at which it is achieved.
+Our results clarify how quantum-walk-based search can be adapted to structurally constrained decision problems and provide a foundation for quantum best-arm identification in graph-structured environments.